-No member of the SAB or any workgroup shall make any statement or communication under circumstances that might reasonably give rise to an inference that he or she is representing the SAB or OHS (including, but not limited to, communications upon OHS stationary, public acts, statements or communications in which he or she is identified as a member of the SAB except only in actions or communications that are clearly within the policies of the SAB Chair and Vice Chair, in consultation with OHS.)
-An example of an acceptable action is a SAB member being asked to provide information about the SAB and its activity at a forum being conducted on the cost growth benchmark and primary care target...An example of an acceptable action is a SAB member being asked to provide information about the SAB and its activity at a public meeting or forum being conducted on health equity or health related issues.health.
+No member of the SAB or any workgroup shall make any statement or communication under circumstances that might reasonably give rise to an inference that he or she is representing the SAB or OHS (including, but not limited to, communications upon OHS stationary, public acts, statements or communications in which he or she is identified as a member of the SAB except only in actions or communications that are clearly within the policies of the SAB Chair and Vice Chair, in consultation with OHS.
+An example of an acceptable action is a SAB member being asked to provide information about the SAB and its activity at a public meeting or forum being conducted on health equity or health related issues.